 - The Group was successful in applying for the Australian Government's JobKeeper Subsidy payments becoming eligible in April 2020 with payments being backdated to 30 March 2020.
-The total amount of subsidy recognised in these financial statements is \$5,890,000; - The Group received a grant of \$500,000 to cover specific COVID-19 personal protection equipment as at 30 June 2020. \$219,000 of this grant had been recognised; - The Group initiated strict infection controls across the organisation to ensure the health and wellbeing of all customers, employees and visitors; and - The Group reviewed its outbreak management protocols in light of the updated legislation and best practice.
+The total amount of subsidy recognised in these financial statements is \$9,146,000 (2020: \$5,859,000); - The Group initiated strict infection controls across the organisation to ensure the health and wellbeing of all customers, employees and visitors; and - The Group reviewed its outbreak management protocols in light of the updated legislation and best practice.
 This was to ensure a high level of compliance and preparation in the event of an outbreak occurring.